discovery-131794/UI-Inspector/README.md

 # UI-Inspector

 UI-Inspector is a GUI tool that can be used to view the whole windows desktop UI structure and property of every UI node.
-For python developers who use uiautomation and pyjab to develop automation scripts.
-Developers can use mouse pointer to choose element they want to check, then UI-Inspector will generate tree structure and corresponding code for specified UI element.
+For python developers who use uiautomation and pyjab to develop automation scripts, they can use mouse pointer to choose element they want to check, then UI-Inspector will generate tree structure and corresponding code for specified UI element.
 Now, UI-Inspector supports most windows desktop applications which implemented uiautomation framework and java applications.
 In the future, I will try to add XML document support and maybe itegrate selenium to it.

 ## Installation